-- Committee Composition compliant?

-- Director with poor attendance record has been proposed for re-appointment

-- Adequate meetings held during the year

-- Remuneration practices are fair

-- ESOP terms are fair and justified
+- Whether Board & KMP Composition compliant? - Committee Composition compliant? - Director with poor attendance record has been proposed for re-appointment - Adequate meetings held during the year - Remuneration practices are fair?
+Whether remuneration skewed or excessive? - Whether remuneration skewed in favour of a Director?
+Whether any NRC Member is related to the said Director? - ESOP terms are fair and justified - Dual roles as Board & NRC Chairperson or AC & NRC Chairperson? - Whether Director covered under regulation 17(1D) is proposed for shareholders' approval once in every 5 years?